fictzio/rpg-markdown/parsing.md

 A timeline or sequence can be created in various ways.

 - (General) Frontmatter data that says the whole document is a timeline.
 The split will occur on H2s.
-- (Game/System) On special header instances; "Timeline", "Timeline for *", "Special dates"
+- (Game/System) On special header instances; “Timeline”, “Timeline for *”, “Special dates”
 - (Game/System/Header) Tagged header with the tag #timeline, #sequence or game specific tag

 Or create a simple timeline with lists